JackCampbell/watchX_Blocks/README.md

 The documentation, including installation instructions, configuration instructions, and developer information will be released soon.

 ## **Credits**
-This project has been forked directly from [Ardublockly][33] and developed further on by the argeX team.
+This project has been forked directly from Carlos Pereira Atencio's [Ardublockly][33] and developed further on by the argeX team.

 argeX team is;
 * Battal Fırat ÖZDEMİR - *full stack developer*